simp7/simp7/README.md

 # Hello!

 - 🖥 Current state: Working at Cavea
-- 🌱 I’m currently learning Golang, Swift, Javascript(with React Native) MongoDB.
+- 🌱 I’m currently learning Golang, Typescript(with React Native), postgreSQL, MongoDB.
-- 💪 As I focus on cleaner and simpler code, I'm interested in refactoring, SOLID, desgin pattern, and TDD.
+- 💪 I'm good at writing maintainable code by making code reusable and easy to understand.
-- 💻 Job offer: Currently I'm on working, so I wouldn't get job offer currently.
-Thank you!
+- 💻 Job offer: I'm now finding a new job!
+Feel free to contact me via the email below.
 - 📫 How to reach me: JHParkOfficial@protonmail.com

 # Skills